The National Park Seminary Historic District

 Today, Montgomery County is one of the most populous and affluent counties in Maryland.
 It is home to a vibrant and diverse community, with a strong economy driven by industries such as biotechnology, healthcare, government agencies, and education.
 The county offers a wide range of recreational amenities, from parks and hiking trails to cultural institutions and shopping centers.

-This timeline provides a condensed summary of the historical journey of Montgomery County, Maryland.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Montgomery County, Maryland.

 • 1694 - Montgomery County established as part of Maryland colony